kevin-truong7/fresh-eats-mobile/README.md

 - Designed with Swift UI Kit and Storyboard
 - Presents restaurants in categories using mock data and mapping
-- Scaling functionality to increase size of restaurant of interest
+- Created a scaling effect on restaurants that applies when a restaurant is point of focus
 - Implemented bottom tab bar for navigation throughout app
 - Restaurants are clickable to provide further navigation into basic menu